ovh/docs/pages/web/clouddb/using-mysql-mariadb/guide.en-gb.md

 MariaDB is a derivative (fork) of MySQL.

 This engine is 100% compatible, and is "freer" than its sibling MySQL.
 All the bugs and roadmaps are freely accessible, unlike the Oracle version.
 In addition, the storage database InnoDB has been replaced by XtraDB and other optimisations, promising performance gains.

 **Find out how to create and manage your MySQL or MariaDB databases**

 ## Requirements

-- You must have a [CloudDB instance](https://www.ovh.co.uk/cloud/cloud-databases/){.external} (included in a [performance web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/)).
+- A [CloudDB instance](https://www.ovh.co.uk/cloud/cloud-databases/){.external} (included in a [performance web hosting plan](https://www.ovhcloud.com/en-gb/web-hosting/)).
-- You must be logged in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
+- Access to the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB){.external}.
-- You need to have consulted the [CloudDB startup guide](https://docs.ovh.com/gb/en/clouddb/getting-started-with-clouddb/)
+- You need to have read the [CloudDB startup guide](https://docs.ovh.com/gb/en/clouddb/getting-started-with-clouddb/).

 ## Instructions